4C-multiphysics/4C/doc/readthedocs/linear_solvers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Even though contact does not involve several physics directly, the arising linear system may exhibit similar propertoes due to the presence of Lagrange multiplier unknowns to enforce the contact constraints.
+Even though contact does not involve several physics directly, the arising linear system may exhibit similar properties due to the presence of Lagrange multiplier unknowns to enforce the contact constraints.

 The following scenarios are covered by 4C: